habibahassan/Quotes/README.md

 # Quotes
 ## Description
+Its an application that shows quotes,one can add different quotes and upvote or downvote the quotes.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.